AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-container-services/03-deploy-to-container-apps.md

 1. To verify the deployment select the URL returned by the **az containerapp create** command to verify the container app is running.

     ![](./media/lab5-e3-3.png)

+## Summary

+In this lab, you:

+- Created an Azure Container Apps environment to host containerized applications

+- Deployed a container app to the environment and verified that it was running by accessing its public endpoint

+## You have successfully completed the lab.